MithrilJS/mithril-query/README.md

 ### Query API

-As you can see `mq` returns an `out`-Object which has the following query-API.
+As you can see `mq` returns an `out`-Object which has the following test-API.
-We use [cssauron](https://github.com/chrisdickinson/cssauron) as engine, so look there if you want to see, what `selector`s are possible.

 * `out.first(selector)` – Returns the first element that matches the selector (think `document.querySelector`).
 * `out.find(selector)` – Returns all elements that match the selector (think `document.querySelectorAll`).